AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.3-River Morphology.md

 Why does a river meander?
 This has to do with the strive of the river for an energetic condition that is as low as possible.
 A too high streamflow velocity and shear stress (the force which pushes on the sediment particles) will result in a movement of the sediment from the river bottom.
 This movement lasts until the river bed and banks have reached a new shape, in which sediment transport is minimal.
 A river will always 'strive' for such an energetically favourable shape,. as long as that is possible within the current boundary of conditions as determined by external processes, such as sea level rise or plate tectonics.
 These external processes determine the height difference the river has to bridge between the source and the debouchment.

-We can quantify to which extent the river meanders with the so-called ==[[Sinuosity]]==.
+We can quantify to which extent the river meanders with the so-called [[Sinuosity]].
 Sinuosity is the ratio between the actual distance of the river (measured alongside the river channel) and the shortest possible distance when the river would have been straight.
 A straight line / river thus has a sinuosity of 1.

 >[!Info]
 >Most natural meandering river systems have a sinuosity of about 1.5.
 In areas with sufficient slopes in their valleys, the sinuosity can reach 4.

 Meandering bends, however, have a negative effect on navigation, because of the larger distance boats have to travel.
 For this reason (but also for fast discharge), many natural meandering rivers were straightened

-As you have seen in the course [[M2.3.1 Water 1 (HWM10303)]], there is a relationship between the streamflow velocity of the river, the roughness of the river bottom and the gradient, as described with the [[Chézy Equation]].
+As you have seen in the course Water 1, there is a relationship between the streamflow velocity of the river, the roughness of the river bottom and the gradient, as described with the [[Chézy Equation]].
 In the case the gradient of the river changes due to aforementioned external processes, the river will try to return to its old equilibrium state.
 The river can change its length (and with that the gradient and sinuosity), by having more or fewer meanders.

 A river starts meandering due to a heterogeneous distribution of the sediment particles in the river bed, meaning that at some locations in the bed, there are more large particles and in other more small particles.
 Because of this, particles are not uniformly distributed, but they gather in banks, resulting in erosion at this side (the outer bend).
-Meandering is an active process and therefore, meandering rivers are in a ==dynamic equilibrium==
+Meandering is an active process and therefore, meandering rivers are in a dynamic equilibrium.

 In a meander, erosion takes place  in the outer bend, while deposition takes place in the inner bend.
 The result is that the meander bend will slowly move in the downstream direction.
 The shape of the meander is quite stable during this process, but it is possible that 2 meander bends cross and cut each other off.
 The old meanders will remain in the landscape as local lows.